-Toy trends may come and go, but there are some other kid obsessions that stand the test of time.
-Take dinosaurs for instance …
+Toy trends may come and go, but there are some childhood obsessions that stand the test of time.
+Take dinosaurs, for instance …

-If you know a small child who is crazy-keen to know the name of every kind of dinosaur and memorise their unique features, you’ll be interested to know that there are a whole bunch of reasons this might be happening.
+If you know a small child who is crazy-keen to know the name of every kind of dinosaur and memorise their unique features, you may be interested to learn that there’s a bunch of reasons behind their newfound fixation.

 They might have an ‘extremely intense interest’

 Firstly, it may be partly down to a naturally occurring psychological phenomenon known as ‘extremely intense interests’.
 Extremely intense interests (or EIIs) are frequently seen in preschool-aged children and obsessions can range from dinosaurs to vehicles to The Wizard of Oz.

 Researchers say that around a third of the kids they studied had these EIIs, and that they start to emerge at around 18 months of age.

 Experts say these interests tend to promote ‘fact collecting’ behaviour and it’s thought that the transition from home to spending more time at school – and adhering to set curriculum – may interrupt or slow down kids’ natural fact-collecting enthusiasm.
 On average, though, interests lasted from six months to three years, and you definitely should encourage them to help them stick around.